Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 }

-In this section we will add a shortcut that will allow users to move their cursor to the top of their current stack by pressing ctrl + W.
+This section will add a shortcut that will allow users to move their cursor to the top of their current stack by pressing ctrl + W.

 A shortcut has several properties: